• Skip to primary navigation

 A photo collage showing how to make vegan scalloped potatoes in a few easy steps.

-In a large, 9x13-inch deep casserole dish (I love this ceramic casserole dish!), pour a little bit of the cashew sauce into the bottom of the casserole dish and evenly spread it around (Photo 3).
-Then add a layer of thinly sliced potatoes, red onions, spinach, garlic, and more cashew sauce.
+In a large, 9x13-inch deep casserole dish, pour a little bit of the cashew cream into the bottom and evenly spread it around (Photo 3).
+Then add a layer of thinly sliced potatoes, red onions, spinach, garlic, and more sauce.
 Repeat these layers until you run out of ingredients (Photos 4-9).

-Reserve 1 cup of the cashew sauce to pour over the top of the vegan potato casserole.
+Reserve 1 cup of the sauce to pour over the top of the potatoes.
 I also like to save a little bit of spinach to sprinkle on top to show that it's Florentine-style (Photos 10 & 11).

 A photo collage showing how to make vegan scalloped potatoes in a few steps.

-Cover the potato casserole with parchment paper (this is the best unbleached and chlorine-free parchment paper!) and bake it for one hour.
-After 40 minutes, carefully remove the parchment paper and let the casserole bake uncovered for 20 more minutes or until the top layer is golden brown (Photo 12).
+Cover the scalloped potato dish with parchment paper (this is my favorite unbleached and chlorine-free parchment paper) and bake it for one hour.
+After 40 minutes, carefully remove the parchment paper and let the potatoes bake uncovered for 20 more minutes or until the top layer is golden brown (Photo 12).

 • Vegan Meatloaf